 Ultrasound Guided Sclerotherapy

 The same ultrasound machine that is used to map problems within the veins is used to help guide a very fine needle into each varicose vein to inject the sclerosing solution.
-Using ultrasound guided sclerotherapy Dr Roberts is able to see the veins deeper in the leg.
+Using ultrasound guided sclerotherapy Dr Nicole James is able to see the veins deeper in the leg.

 Starting near the top of the leg a fine needle is put directly into the vein.
 The needle can be seen with ultrasound guidance moving towards the vein and then penetrating the vein wall.
 Once the needle is in place the sclerosing agent (foamy solution) is injected into the vein all while being monitored by ultrasound.